 Early Childhood Wellbeing Program

-Parents, families and educators play a vital role in the development of the essential social and emotional skills that children must develop if they are to make a positive transition to Primary School.
+Parents, families and educators play a vital role in the development of the essential social and emotional skills that children must develop if they are to make a positive transition from early learning to school.

 With media reports suggesting children as young as four are being diagnosed with anxiety, and children as young as 10 self-harming, this MUST be addressed, and it starts in the early learning environment.
 This is why we have created this preventative, universal initiative to support children, educators and families.

 'Possa Bill is Great!
 We've had lots of parents who have been extremely on board with the program, extremely happy with the program, they’re hearing the language come home with the kids and they’re able to use that language at home as well.
 We’re able to support them with the things they’re doing at home -and Possa Bill is like that 3rd person in the room - ‘ what would Possa Bill think?
 Let’s tell Possa Bill in the morning’ Bec, C & K Preschool Director, Logan Reserve, Queensland